zhoujiagen/learning-dbms/docs/impl/manual/mysql-5.7-innodb.md

 ### 14.6.3 Tablespaces
 ### 14.6.4 InnoDB Data Dictionary
 ### 14.6.5 Doublewrite Buffer

+The doublewrite buffer is a storage area where InnoDB **writes pages flushed from the buffer pool before writing the pages to their proper positions in the InnoDB data files**.
+If there is an operating system, storage subsystem, or unexpected mysqld process exit in the middle of a page write, InnoDB can find a good copy of the page from the doublewrite buffer during crash recovery.

+Although data is written twice, the doublewrite buffer does not require twice as much I/O overhead or twice as many I/O operations.
+Data is **written to the doublewrite buffer in a large sequential chunk, with a single fsync() call to the operating system** (except in the case that `innodb_flush_method` is set to `O_DIRECT_NO_FSYNC`).

 ### 14.6.6 Redo Log

+The redo log is a disk-based data structure **used during crash recovery to correct data written by incomplete transactions**.

+During normal operations, the redo log **encodes requests to change table data that result from SQL statements or low-level API calls**.
+Modifications that did not finish updating the data files before an unexpected shutdown are **replayed** automatically during initialization, and before the connections are accepted.

+By default, the redo log is physically represented on disk by two files named `ib_logfile0` and `ib_logfile1`.
+MySQL writes to the redo log files in a circular fashion.

+Data in the redo log is **encoded in terms of records affected**; this data is collectively referred to as **redo**.
+The passage of data through the redo log is represented by an ever-increasing **LSN** value.

 ### 14.6.7 Undo Logs

+An undo log is a collection of undo log records associated with a single read-write transaction.

+An undo log record contains information about how to **undo the latest change by a transaction to a clustered index record**.
+If another transaction needs to see the original data as part of a consistent read operation, the unmodified data is retrieved from undo log records.

+Undo logs exist within **undo log segments**, which are contained within **rollback segments**.

+Rollback segments reside in the system tablespace, in undo tablespaces, and in the temporary tablespace.

+Undo logs that reside **in the temporary tablespace** are used for transactions that modify data **in user-defined temporary tables**.
+These undo logs are **not redo-logged**, as they are not required for crash recovery.
+They are used only for rollback while the server is running.

 ## 14.7 InnoDB Locking and Transaction Model
 ### 14.7.1 InnoDB Locking